ColonelSanders21/CMPUT404-assignment-websockets/README.md

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

+Some code in sockets.py is based on an example file provided by Abram Hindle found [here](https://github.com/uofa-cmput404/cmput404-slides/tree/master/examples/WebSocketsExamples).
+Additionally, code from my previous assignment has been used in parts of static/index.html and sockets.py, which can be found [here](https://github.com/ColonelSanders21/CMPUT404-assignment-ajax).
+They are also licensed under the Apache 2 license by Abram Hindle and Anders Johnson, and these lines have been attributed in the code itself.

 freetests.py is LICENSE'D under a BSD-like license:

 From ws4py